psycedelicAI/high-security-facility-concept/docs/operations/degraded-operations-model.md

 # Degraded Operations Model – High-Security Facility Concept

-> A conceptual model describing how the High-Security Facility Concept should behave when systems, visibility, control quality, or operational certainty are reduced but the facility must continue functioning in a controlled manner.
+> A controlled-continuity model for maintaining governability, interpretability, and accountable action when systems, trust assumptions, communications, personnel, or operating conditions are weakened but not fully collapsed.

 ---